luizbizzio/refreshrate/README.md

 ### Ghost Count Magic 👻

-Ever wondered how smooth your screen feels? **Refresh Rate App** uses our **Ghost Count** feature to show you in a fun and visual way!
+Ever wondered how smooth your screen feels? **Refresh Rate Test** uses our **Ghost Count** feature to show you in a fun and visual way!
 Here’s how it works:

 - **👻 Ghost Images:** Imagine a ball moving across your screen, leaving behind faint, transparent copies of itself.
 These are the "ghost" images!